eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 	* Click Selected reference table column > value > Submit.
 	* Click Select operator > Equals > Submit.
 	* Click Selected event property.
 For example: Destination IP
+5. Filtering on network or logsource is strongly recommended, as otherwise the Rule can be slow.
+For example,To add the filter of logsource:
-5. More rules can be added to filter the data.
-For example, Locate when the event(s) were detected by one or more of these log sources.
+	* Locate when the event(s) were detected by one or more of these log sources.
 	* Assign values to place holders by clicking on the following underlined parameters:
 	Click these log sources > Select a log source and click 'Add' > Submit.
 This creates rule for matching when events are detected by one or more given log sources.
 5. Click Next.